-Assessment Objectives AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studied d.
-[5] AO2: Explain and analyse historical events and periods studied using second order historical al concepts, [5] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid should be credited in line with the levels of response. able and The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophisticati ion expected at ea ch level.
-No reward can be given for wider knowledge of the period that remains unrelated to the top ic in the question.
-Levels Indicative content Marks Response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question.
-Please see following page(s) 9-10 This is used to deve concepts, of the issu lop a full explanation and thorough, convincing analysis, using second order historical use in the question.
-Level 4 • 7-8 • rates a range of accurate knowledge and understanding that is fully relevant to the question. lop a full explanation and analysis, using second order historical concepts, of the issue in the Level 3 5-6 • rates accurate knowledge and understanding that is relevant to the question. analysis and explanation, using second order historical concepts, of the issue in the question.
-Level 2 3-4 • rates some knowledge and understanding that is relevant to the question. npt a basic explanation, using second order historical concepts, of the issue in the question.
+Assessment AO1: Demonstrate knowledge and understanding of the key features and characteristics of the periods studie d.
+[5] Objectives AO2: Explain and analyse historical events and periods studied using second order historical al concepts.
+[5] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid I content is accept able and should be credited in line with the levels of response.
+The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophisticati on expected at ea ch level.
+No reward can be given for wider knowledge of the period that remains unrelated to the topi c in the question.
+Levels Indicative content Marks Level 5 Please see 9-10 • Response demonstrates a range of detailed and accurate knowledge and understanding that is fully relevant to the question.
+Level 4 · · · · · · · · · · · · · · · · · · · 7-8 Response demonst rates a range of accurate knowledge and understanding that is fully relevant to the question.
+This is used to dever question. elop a full explanation and analysis, using second order historical concepts, of the issue in the Level 3 5-6 Response demonst Response demonstrates accurate knowledge and understanding that is relevant to the question.
+This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
+Level 2 3-4 Response demonstrates some knowledge and understanding that is relevant to the question.
+This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.

-Level 1 1-2 Response demonstrates basic knowledge that is relevant to the topic of the question.
+Level 1 Response demonstrates basic knowledge that is relevant to the topic of the question.
 There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
 Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
-Level 0 No response or no response worthy of credit.
+Level 0 No response or no response worthy of cred it.
 0